Student Loan Debt Collection in Florida

 Administrative Wage Garnishment

-The Department of Education can garnish up to 15% of disposable earnings.
-The agency orders the borrower’s employer to withhold and remit the funds.
-The process is administrative: the agency sends written notice to the borrower with an opportunity for a hearing.
+The Department of Education can garnish up to 15% of disposable earnings without filing a lawsuit.
+The agency sends written notice to the borrower with an opportunity for a hearing.
 If the borrower does not request a hearing or the hearing officer finds the debt valid, the garnishment order goes directly to the employer.
-No lawsuit is filed.
-No judge signs an order.

 Florida’s head of household exemption does not apply to federal administrative wage garnishment.
 A single parent earning $80,000 per year who supports a child is fully protected from private creditor garnishment but can still lose 15% of disposable pay to the Department of Education.
 The federal minimum wage floor applies: the borrower must retain at least 30 times the federal minimum wage per week ($217.50 at $7.25/hour) after the garnishment.